soc/scala-lang/documentation/faq/index.md

 What do you think?

-**Martin:** Yes, I think that's spot on.
+Martin: Yes, I think that's spot on.
 Orthogonality of features makes a language harder to learn.

 ## Development

 ### Which editors and IDEs support Scala?
 * [IntelliJ IDEA](https://www.jetbrains.com/idea/) using their official [Scala plugin](https://plugins.jetbrains.com/plugin/?id=1347)
 * [ScalaIDE](http://scala-ide.org/) for [Eclipse](https://eclipse.org/)
-* Emacs, Vim, Sublime, ...
+* Standard text editors like Emacs, Sublime, Vim, ...
-* [ENSIME](https://github.com/ensime) wich supports a variety of editors like Vim, Emacs, Sublime, ...
+* [ENSIME](https://github.com/ensime) wich supports a variety of editors like Emacs, Sublime, Vim, ...

 ### Can you debug Scala code?
 Same way as you debug a Java app, SBT, IntelliJ.
 See also http://stackoverflow.com/questions/4150776/debugging-scala-code-with-simple-build-tool-sbt-and-intellij

 Any caveats as Scala is functional?
 How do you debug functions / closures?
 See also http://stackoverflow.com/questions/4272797/debugging-functional-code-in-scala

-### Why does Scala have its own build tool, SBT?
+### Why does Scala have its own build tool (SBT)?
-**JH: Do we really need to ask Why?** <br/>
-Shouldn't the Q be **How do you build Scala code?** and mention that SBT is standard / recommended way as it's Scala based...
+SBT is standard / recommended way as it's Scala based, mention additional features compared to other build tools

 ### Which other build tools are supported?
 Mention maven, plugins, ...